FernandoRD/check_website/README.md

 ### Python

-A venv with selenium webdriver_manager marionette-driver marionette modules installed.
+A venv with selenium webdriver_manager marionette-driver marionette and py-zabbix modules installed.

 ## Running the script